 How to: Read an EOB.

 After a wellness exam or surgery, they start showing up in your mailbox—EOBs.
-Sometimes two or three for the same visit.
 If you’re like some, you start asking yourself, “What are EOBs?
 Why do I get them?
 And what am I supposed to do with them?”

-The good news is EOBs are your friend.
-They’re meant to inform you, not bill you.
+The good news is, an EOB is meant to inform you, not bill you.

 First, the most basic question—what is an EOB?
-Any time you (or your dependents) use the Surest health plan to pay for medical care, you will receive an Explanation of Benefits, often referred to as an EOB.
+Any time you (or your covered dependents) use your Surest health plan, you will receive an Explanation of Benefits, often referred to as an EOB.

 An EOB is NOT a bill.
-It’s simply a statement to inform you of how a claim was processed (paid).
+It’s simply a statement to inform you of how a claim was processed.
 If a balance is due, you’ll get a bill from the provider.

 Why do I get them?